 IAWIA

-In the Bible, one day as Moses was tending his flock, he encounters a “burning bush” whose flames were not devouring its branches.
+According to the Bible, Moses encountered a “burning bush” whose flames were not devouring its branches.

 The burning bush was the manifestation of God; everchanging and eternal.

-When Moses asked God: “What is your name?”, God said (depending on translation): “I am who I am” or “I will be what I will be”.
+Moses asked God: “What is your name?”
+God said (depending on translation): “I am who I am” or “I will be what I will be”.

-In the now, God is a “who” and in the time after (and presumably before) the now God is a “what”.
+In the now, God manifests as a “who”.
+In the time after (and presumably before) the now, God is a “what”.

 Encapsulating all times, we can paraphrase God: “I am what I am”.

-In the now, God is a nameless “who”; for a specific name would mean God is one thing and implicitly not another.
-God is nameless because God is every thing.
+In the now, God is a nameless “who”, implying God is not one person/thing but every thing.

 As “what”, God is an unspecified transcendental potential of infinite manifestations.

-Acronyms: “I WHY” (IA-WIA, first vowel pronounced and second vowel silent) and “A-WAY” (first vowel silent and second vowel pronounced)
+“A-WAY” (first vowel silent and second vowel pronounced).

 I WHY